Amp0ule/TrackEm/README.md

 # TrackEm

 1. Bot Telegram
-2. Connec to the wifi
+2. Connect to the wifi